magpie0118/magpie0118/README.md

 - 👋 Hi, I’m @magpie0118 (Maggie)
-- I'm learning how to code
+- I'm learning how to code to transition to a Software Engineer Position
+- Bachelor of Science Degree in Engineering
 - I'm currently utilizing The Odin Project, freeCodeCamp, Udemy and Codecademy